wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

    consider adding a TXT record for the domain to the effect of "This domain is purposely DNSSEC broken for testing purposes".

-13. Other Considerations
+12. Other Considerations

-13.1.
+12.1.
 Security Considerations

    End to end DNSSEC validation will be disabled during the time that a Negative Trust Anchor is used.
-In addition, the Negative Trust Anchor may be in place after the point in time when the DNS
+In addition, the Negative Trust Anchor may be in place after the point in time when the DNS misconfiguration that caused validation to break has been fixed.

-Ebersman, et al.          Expires June 18, 2015                 [Page 8]

-Internet-Draft        DNSSEC Negative Trust Anchors        December 2014

-   misconfiguration that caused validation to break has been fixed.
    Thus, there may be a gap between when a domain has have been re- secured and when a Negative Trust Anchor is removed.
 In addition, a